gamliel972/nullCommunity/Linux/getting_comfortable_with_linux_basics/documentation/the_boot_process/init/README.md

     ![](../../image/21_processNameFromPID.png)

-3. We found `systemd` init script running in our machine, and hopefully (if you aren't using an older version of Linux operating system), all of us should see a similar output. `systemd` stands for *system daemon*, and a few interesting facts about it are
+3. We found `systemd` init script running in our machine, and hopefully (if you aren't using an older version of Linux operating system), all of us should see a similar output.
+A few interesting facts about it are:

     * `systemd` renames itself to `init` at boot time
     * It works as a *system and service manager* for Linux, and, controls what programs run when a Linux system boots up